-If you’re wondering how much quicker fast charging is, Apple claims it will refill up to 50 percent of your iPhone’s battery in a mere 30 minutes.
-This means you can finally say goodbye to waiting around for your phone to charge, and bid farewell to overnight charging entirely.
-Needless to say, fast charging will ease the anxiety you get when you’re about head out the door and realize your phone is at 17 percent.
+If you’re wondering how much faster fast charging is, Apple claims it will refill up to 50% of your iPhone’s battery in a mere 30 minutes.
+This means you can finally say goodbye to waiting for your phone to charge and bid farewell to overnight charging.
+Needless to say, fast charging will ease the anxiety you get when you’re about to head out the door and realize your phone is at 17%.

-The following fast-charging iPhones are not sold with a fast charger:
+The following fast-charging iPhones were not sold with a fast charger:

 - iPhone 8

 The following fast-charging iPhones were sold with a fast charger:

 - iPhone 11 Pro